OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 Note, you can't use system repository with nlipkg-branded zones.
 </div>

-IPS determines if it should use zones proxy client in zone based on image's use-system-repo property (which is false by default).
+IPS determines if it should use zones proxy client in zone based on image's `use-system-repo` property (defaults to False).

 To configure your system to use system repository, perform the following actions.